CESBKK/ces_adl/README.md

 ## ADL Questionaire

-Activities of Daily Living Questionaire
+Thai version of the Barthel Activities of Daily Living Index Questionaire This is a 20-point version.

 #### License